Wiz-Works/LearnPeas/README.md

 ./learnpeas.sh
 ```

-**Note:** Extended mode is enabled by default for comprehensive enumeration including cloud metadata, databases, web applications, CI/CD secrets, and application services.
+**Note:** Extended mode is permanently enabled and includes all enumeration modules by default.

 ### Enable CTF Flag Hunting
 ```bash
 ./learnpeas.sh --flags
 ```

-**Note:** Flag hunting is opt-in.
-Without `--flags`, the script will not search for or reveal CTF flags.
+**Important:** Flag hunting is **opt-in only**.
+Without the `--flags` flag, the script will NOT search for or reveal CTF flags.
+This prevents accidental spoilers in learning environments.

 ### Quick Scan
 ```bash